Output planning calculator

 Lumens planning guide

-This lumens calculator helps users move from area and target lux into a realistic initial lumen requirement.
-It is useful when the brief is output-led and the final luminaire range is still being narrowed down.
+This lumens calculator turns area and target lux into an initial lumen requirement.
+It is useful when the project requirement is output-led and the final luminaire range is still being narrowed down.

 The result is an early benchmark, not a final maintained lighting design.
-It should be used to guide product review and specification discussions before spacing, optics and glare are fully resolved.
+It should be used to guide product information and specification discussions before spacing, optics and glare are fully resolved.

 How the calculator works